orientechnologies/orientdb-docs/Console-Commands.md

 ## Extend the console with custom command

-Edit the [OConsoleDatabaseApp](http://www.google.com/codesearch#Q2eMNvxgD0M/trunk/tools/src/main/java/com/orientechnologies/orient/console/OConsoleDatabaseApp.java&q=oconsoleda%20package:http://orient%5C.googlecode%5C.com) class and add a new method.
-There's an auto discovering system that put the new method between the available commands.
-To provide a description of the command use the annotations (look below).
-The command name must follow the Java code convention where to separate works just use the Camel-case.
+Edit the [OConsoleDatabaseApp](https://github.com/orientechnologies/orientdb/blob/master/tools/src/main/java/com/orientechnologies/orient/console/OConsoleDatabaseApp.java) class and add a new method.
+There's an auto discovering system that adds the new method to the available commands.
+To provide a description of the command use annotations (see below).
+The command name must follow the Java code convention of separating words using camel-case.

 So, for example, if you want to create the brand new "move cluster" command: